Brighton94/chat-bot-stackoverflow-assistant/README.md

 # Dialogue Chat Bot: StackOverflow Assistant
-## [ONGOING Natural Language Processing (NLP) Project: I will be updating this project weekly or biweekly as I learn something new from the course.]
+## ONGOING Natural Language Processing Project:
+### I will be updating this project weekly or biweekly as I learn something new from the course.

 I am tasked to write a bot, which will not only **answer programming-related questions**, but also will be able to **maintain a dialogue**.
 I am also tasked to detect the intent of the user from the question.
 So the first thing I need to do is to **distinguish programming-related questions from general ones**.